-In India each person have at least few thousand rupees as investment in Bank FDs.
-Because this is treated as safe heaven of investment since history.
-But have you ever thought what will happen if your Bank become bankrupt?
+In India, each person has at least few thousand rupees as an investment in Bank FDs.
+Because this is treated as safe haven of investment throughout history.
+But have you ever thought about what will happen if your Bank becomes bankrupt?
 Who will pay you back and how much you get?

-To protect depositor, RBI came up with insurance and credit guarantee facility.
+To protect depositors, RBI came up with an insurance and credit guarantee facility.
 Which is called as DICGC-Deposit Insurance and Credit Guarantee Corporation.
-It protects the depositors in case when banks bankrupt.
-So, we will look into the features of this investor friendly facility.
+It protects the depositors in the case when banks bankrupt.
+So, we will look into the features of this investor-friendly facility.

 Primary cooperative societies are not insured by the DICGC

 In the event of a bank failure, DICGC protects bank deposits that are payable in India.